 Quick Access Icon: Located at the bottom of the sidebar, this opens the Quick Mapping popup.

-Zoom Reset: Use the new buttons to quickly reset the Web Remote zoom level.
+Zoom Reset: Use the buttons to quickly reset the Web Remote zoom level.

 Steam Deck (SteamOS) Limitation:In Gaming Mode the Web Remote will not work.
 Switch to Desktop Mode to use the Web Remote and FocusTool reliably.